Seantfx/SaveTabs/README.md

 5. **Use the Extension**:
    - Click on the SaveTabs extension icon in the Chrome toolbar.
+   - Enter a custom folder name if desired.
    - Choose either "Save only this window" or "Save all open windows" from the popup.
    - Your tabs will be saved into organized bookmark folders.